Quantitative symmetry in a mixed Serrin-type problem for a constrained torsional rigidity: Introduction

-We let $L$ to be an upper bound of the Lipschitz seminorm defined in \eqref{eq:seminorm}, i.e. $L\ge [u]_{C^{0,1}(\ol{\Om})}$.
 Also, we present our stability results under the assumption that $\ol{\Si}$ and $\ol{T}$ intersect on $\La$ in a way that $\Om$ satisfies the $(\te,a)$-uniform interior cone condition, for given parameters $\te$ and $a$ (see Section \ref{sec:preliminary-estimates} for the definition).
 We adopt this condition to avoid an excessively technical presentation.
 Nevertheless, our arguments could be adapted and the same stability result of Theorem \ref{thm:Improvement1} below achieved in more general cases (see Remark \ref{rem:John extension}).

 In order to measure the deviation of $\Si$ from a spherical cap, for a given point $z \in \RR^N$, we define two quantities,

 so that we have:

 The point $z$ must be conveniently chosen.
 A good choice of $z$ is a somewhat modified center of mass of $\Om$: